Class Descriptions

 Meditation & Breathwork

 Santosha to slow your flow.
 Following asana practice and just 1/2 hour, Joe offers this brief bonus class... mindful meditation and guided pranayama.
 Both are subtle but very special practices that are often overlooked in a 90 minute class format.
-By donation: $7 minimum suggested.
+By donation: $10 minimum suggested.
+Proceeds support the Sonoma Ashram Foundation.

 Specialty